boazsegev/facil.io/CONTRIBUTING.md

     The code uses GNU `make` and although we have CMake support, neither CMake nor `configure` should be required at any point.

+* Easy to manage:

+    See the License section below.
+Contributions must relinquish ownership of contributed code, so licensing and copyright can be managed without the need to reach out to every contributer.

 ## Play nice

 As a child, I wasn't any good with people (I'm not sure I'm any better now that I'm older)... which is how come I became good with computers and why we have `facil.io` and other open source projects ;-)